 Christians are neighbors to the unborn embryo.
-Because we are forgiven by His grace through faith, the relationship that God has with us and that we have with our neighbor is based on this covenant love.
+Because we are forgiven by His grace through faith, the relationship that God has with us and we have with our neighbor is based on this covenant love.
 Therefore, our love to children who are conceived is unconditional and long suffering.

 The Stem-Cell Slide: Be Alert to the Beginnings of Evil

-President Bush argued: Why not bring good out of evil by using otherwise wasted stem cells to find cures for awful diseases?
+President George W. Bush argued: Why not bring good out of evil by using otherwise wasted stem cells to find cures for awful diseases?
 The problem is that when this source of stem cells runs out those on the other side will demand more stem cells from more embryos.

 What Are We to Do with the Embryos?

 The best solution to leftover embryos is not to create them to begin with, but it remains that they are made and exist in great numbers.
 Let the embryos die a natural death, what we all hope for when life is no longer sustainable and the Lord calls us home.